manishrana7/icet-manish/doc/userguide/advanced_topics/free_energy_canonical_ensemble.rst

 We now want to sample the configurational space on the path between the two Hamiltonians, i.e., on the path :math:`\lambda \in [0,1]`, this sampling is carried out by :class:`ThermodynamicIntegrationEnsemble <mchammer.ensembles.ThermodynamicIntegrationEnsemble>`.
-Note that we set the ``ensemble_data_write_interval`` to 1, this is to get every point of the integral.
-This is also the default.
+Note that we set the ``ensemble_data_write_interval`` to 1, this is to get the free energy for as many temperatures as possible, but it is also to increase the accuracy of the integration later on.
+Although, keep in mind that it is likely not necessary to have it as tightly sampled in the general case.
 The integral is then calculated in :func:`get_free_energy_thermodynamic_integration
 <mchammer.free_energy_tools.get_free_energy_thermodynamic_integration>`.
 We set ``forward`` to ``True`` to indicate that we are going from :math:`H_A` to :math:`H_B`